djpardis/djpardis.github.io/index.md

 And here is my bio for talks and conferences <span style="vertical-align: middle;">→</span>

-> Pardis Noorzad is founder of General Folders, a Techstars-backed company pioneering secure data exchange.
+> Pardis Noorzad is founder of General Folders, a Techstars-backed company pioneering secure data exchange solutions for enterprises.
 > Previously, she led data science at Twitter and Carbon Health.
 Her expertise spans data infrastructure, fintech,
 > healthcare, and social media, backed by degrees in software engineering, mathematics, and AI.